An Introduction to Objectives and Key Results (OKRs)

 By anchoring activities in outcomes, we have a direct feedback loop between how we spend our time and what impact we have through our actions.
 The more regularly and carefully we check in on our OKRs, the more data we get and the more opportunities we have to run safe “experiments” to find out where the leverage is.

-It’s easy to get swept up in the excitement of a new framework like OKRs but here are a few things to keep in mind before you jump in.
+It’s easy to get swept up in the excitement of a new framework like OKRs.
+Not every organisation is ready to benefit from OKRs.
+Not every organisation or every team needs OKRs.
+Here are a few questions to ask yourself before jumping in.

 Do you have a culture of accountability and risk-ownership in your organisation?
 If teams are used to being told what to do and how to do it, they will struggle to create meaningful OKRs and find them useful in steering their day to day actions.